Asajj Ventress: Creation

-Before the character of Count Dooku was developed, the art department for Star Wars: Episode II – Attack of the Clones (2002) developed a villainess as a potential main antagonist.
+Before the character of Count Dooku was developed, the art department for Star Wars: Episode II – Attack of the Clones (2002) developed a Sith villainess as a potential main antagonist.

-When the Star Wars expanded universe resurrected this female Sith idea as one of Dooku's underlings who could appear more frequently throughout the Clone Wars, this nameless Separatist Commander was dubbed Juno Eclipse but the name was rejected as "not villainous enough", and she was renamed Asajj Ventress.
+When the Star Wars expanded universe resurrected this female Sith idea as one of Dooku's underlings who could appear more frequently throughout the Clone Wars, this nameless Separatist Commander was dubbed Juno Eclipse, but the name was rejected as "not villainous enough", and she was renamed Asajj Ventress.
 The name Juno Eclipse was later given to a character from the video game Star Wars: The Force Unleashed, with no relation to Ventress.

-LucasArts's Leland Chee suggested using "Asajj" as the character's first name, naming her after the character Asaji from Akira Kurosawa's Throne of Blood.
+LucasArts' Leland Chee suggested using "Asajj" as the character's first name, naming her after the character Asaji from Akira Kurosawa's Throne of Blood.

 Portrayal

-Asajj Ventress was voiced by Grey DeLisle in the 2003 Clone Wars micro-series, and by Nika Futterman in the 2008 animated film Star Wars: The Clone Wars and its subsequent TV series, as well most of her video game and other animated appearances.
+Asajj Ventress was voiced by Grey DeLisle in the 2003 Clone Wars micro-series, and by Nika Futterman in the 2008 animated film Star Wars: The Clone Wars and its subsequent television series, as well as most of her video game and other animated appearances.